SteSeg/openmc_fusion_benchmarks/docs/specifications/overview.md

   Neutron or photon source definitions, including energy, spatial, and angular distributions.

 - **Settings**
-  Transport code configuration such as particle count, batches, seeds, and other run control parameters.
+  Transport code configuration such as particle count, batches, and other run control parameters.

 - **Tallies**
-  Specification of observables to record (e.g., flux, dose, reaction rates) including spatial, energy, and material filters, including expected data structure.
+  Definition of observables (e.g., flux, dose) with filters and expected data structure.

 - **Uncertainty Quantification (Optional)**
-  Definition of input data perturbation, sampling strategies, and metrics for propagating uncertainties through the benchmark.
+  Setup for input perturbations, sampling, and uncertainty propagation metrics.

 - **Irradiation Schedule (Optional)**
-  Time-dependent exposure and cooling sequences for activation, decay heat, etc. Optional for shutdown dose rate benchmarks.
+  Time-dependent irradiation and cooling steps for activation and shutdown dose rate analysis.

 ---

 ## Schema Validation